 We understand that selling your inherited property fast may be your main goal, but don't jump on the first offer unless it is exactly your full asking price.
 Think of the long term effects of selling your inherited property for cheap.

-The initial offer of most buyers is below your listing price.
+The initial offer of most buyers is thousands below your listing price.
 Wait for a buyer that is willing to negotiate for a fair price.

 Research on Negotiation Tactics